 Federal Work-Study (FWS) provides part-time, on-campus jobs for students with financial need.
-The money earned is not directly applied to the University bill; instead, the student will receive a paycheck at the end of each month worked.
+The money earned is not directly applied to the University bill; instead, the student will receive a bi-weekly paycheck for the hours worked.

 To determine eligibility: